DevelopmentArc/react-indepth/patterns/the_evolution_of_a_list_component.md

  ![Optional Details](react-indepth-details-list.png)

  With this new design we now need to do our first bit of Component refactoring.
-To support the new optional detail fields we need to add logic to our Profile rendering.
+To support the new optional detail fields, we need to add logic to our Profile rendering.
 A good development practice is to keep our React Components as compartmentalized as possible.
 This enables multiple benefits.

  First, it helps reduce cognitive load.
 Having smaller, single focused Components means they are easier to read and understand the intention.
 A common experience we have all had as developers is returning to our own code six or more months later.
 Because we wrote it, we *should* understand it, but often it takes a bit of time to put ourselves back into mindset of what the code is solving.
 If the Component has hundreds of lines of logic, it will take that much more time to grok what the intention is.
-Even harder (and time consuming) is doing this with another developers work.
+Even harder (and time consuming) is doing this with another developer's work.

  One of the beautiful features of React is that we can (and should) break our Components into small bite-sized chunks.
 Because it is so easy in React, this helps us make our code easier to understand.
 At the same time, this leads to the second benefit: faster reusability.